 1. Data Cleaning

-Part of a data scientist’s responsibility is cleaning data or filtering data, depending on how it will be used.
+Part of a data scientist’s responsibility is cleaning or filtering data, depending on how it will be used.
 Taking on such projects can help improve your chances of getting hired.
 To start, you can take on data-cleaning projects by looking for messy datasets.
 A good start would be the data.gov website.

 2. Exploratory Data Analysis